-Consultant psychiatrist Dr Kaleem Baig, who specialises in alcohol addiction at Southampton’s Priory Hospital has urged more education in local schools and colleges to end the “binge and brawl” culture which is leading to significant numbers being hospitalised for alcohol-related harm.
+Consultant Psychiatrist, Dr Kaleem Baig, who specialises in alcohol addiction at Priory Hospital Southampton has urged more education in local schools and colleges to end the “binge and brawl” culture which is leading to significant numbers being hospitalised for alcohol-related harm.

 “Reduced alcohol prices, increased alcohol strengths and the massive advertising campaigns at Christmas time are also contributing to highly damaging levels of alcohol consumption” said Dr Baig.

 Latest figures show that Southampton hospitals are admitting far higher numbers of residents for alcohol-related harm than the national average.

 The figure for under-18s alone admitted to hospital for ‘alcohol-specific stays’ is 87 per 100,000 residents, 117% higher than the national average for the same age group.

 This represents in excess of 200 hospital admissions a year for under-18s, even though this age group is not allowed by law to purchase alcoholic drinks.